sbthepotato/DAT640-Project-22H/README.md

 Each directory has its own README files which explains the file structure and how to run it.

+- `./advanced` - Contains all the advanced functions and program to run the the DBpedia dataset
 - `./analysis` - Contains a Jupyter Notebook which has some basic functions to manually inspect characteristics of the datasets
 - `./baseline` - Contains the baseline functions and program to run on the DBpedia dataset
 - `./datasets` - Contains all the datasets